sento documentation

 Notify the

-: this will remove the actor from the context.
+actor-contextabout something that happened to an actor.
+Current exists::stopped: this will remove the actor from the context.

 [reader] SYSTEM ACTOR-CONTEXT (= NIL)